Concesssion - While, Although, Though

 3. While the city can be expensive for young people, it is a fun place to live.

-The conjunction while has different uses, which can be confusing.
+The word ‘while’ has different meanings, which can be confusing.

 1. While working from home is convenient, it is boring.
 (Concession)